How much do you really need to save for retirement?

 A small change in retirement contributions could give you more savings after 30 years.

 But even if this checkpoint shows that you're behind where you might be, don't get discouraged, advises Storey.
 You have options, such as taking advantage of catch-up contributions and reviewing your asset allocation and risk tolerance.
 Is there an opportunity to invest for more potential growth?
-If there's still a savings gap as you near retirement, you might want to explore working a little longer or working part-time during retirement.
+If there's still a savings gap as you near retirement, you might want to explore working a little longer or working part time during retirement.
 "If you need to save more, even a 1% increase can mean a lot over time," he says.
 Whatever you save and invest today for the long term can make a big difference in the future.

 Estimating your retirement income needs is not an exact science.
 No matter your life stage or how much you've saved, a careful review of your expected needs and sources of income can help you prepare for the years ahead.